-Once construction activity has been completed and disturbed areas are finally stabilized, review your general permit for specific steps to end your coverage under that permit.
+Once construction activity has been completed and disturbed areas are fully stabilized, review your general permit for specific steps to end your coverage under that permit.
 EPA and many states require you to submit a form, often called a notice of termination (NOT), to end your coverage under that construction general permit.
 Before terminating permit coverage, make sure you have accomplished the following:

 - Remove any construction debris and trash - Remove temporary BMPs (such as silt fence).
 Remove any residual sediment as needed.
 Seed and mulch any small bare spots.
-BMPs that will decompose, including some fiber rolls and blankets, may be left in place. - Check areas where erosion-control blankets or matting were installed.
+BMPS that will decompose, including some fiber rolls and blankets, may be left in place.

+- Check areas where erosion-control blankets or matter were installed.
 Cut away and remove all loose, exposed material, especially in areas where walking or mowing will occur.
-Reseed all bare soil areas - Ensure that 70 percent of background native vegetation coverage or equivalent stabilization measures have been applied for final soil stabilization of disturbed areas - Repair any remaining signs of erosion - Ensure that post-construction BMPs are in place and operational.
-Provide written maintenance requirements for all post-construction BMPs to the appropriate party. - Check all drainage conveyances and outlets to ensure they were installed correctly and are operational.
+Reseed all bare soil areas. - Ensure that 70 percent of background native vegetation coverage or equivalent stabilization measures have been applied for final stabilization of disturbed areas. - Repair any remaining signs of erosion

+- Ensure that post-construction BMPs are in place and operational.
+Provide written maintenance requirements for all post-construction BMPS to the appropriate party. - Check all drainage conveyances and outlets to ensure they were installed correctly and are operational.
 Inspect inlet areas to ensure complete stabilization and remove any brush or debris that could clog inlets.
-Ensure banks and ditch bottoms are well vegetated.
-Reseed bare areas and replace rock that has become dislodged - Seed and mulch or otherwise stabilize any areas where runoff flows might converge or high velocity flows are expected - Remove temporary stream crossings.
-Grade, seed, or re-plant vegetation damaged or removed - Ensure subcontractors have repaired their work areas before final closeout
+Ensure that banks and ditch bottoms are well vegetated.
+Reseed bare areas and replace rock that has become dislodged.

+- Seed and mulch or otherwise stabilize any areas where runoff flows might converge, or high velocity flows are expected. - Remove temporary stream crossings.
+Grade, seed, or re-plant vegetation damaged or removed. - Ensure subcontractors have repaired their work areas before final closeout.

-You might also be required to file an NOT if you transfer operational control to another
+You might also be required to file an NOT if you transfer operational control to another party before the project is complete.
+The new operator would be required to develop and implement a SWPPP and to obtain permit coverage as described above.